nextstrain/nextclade/docs/user/nextalign-cli.md

     Add `--verbose` flag to show more information in the console.
 Add `--write-ref` flag to also write gap-stripped reference sequence and peptides into outputs.

  3. Find the output files in the `output/` directory

-#### 💬 Feedback

-Do you find Nextalign useful?
-Tell us about your use-case and experience with it.

-If you want to report an error or request a new feature, please open a [new Github Issue](https://github.com/nextstrain/nextclade/issues/new).

-For a general conversation, feel free to join Nextstrain Discussion at [discussion.nextstrain.org](https://discussion.nextstrain.org/).